awslabs/aws-iot-core-accelerators/accelerators/remote_monitoring/README.md

-# Extract, Analyze, and Notify
+# Remote Monitoring

-This IoT Events accelerator demonstrates how to *extract* data from a local device, *analyze* on the cloud, and *notify* (EAN) using a SNS notification system.
+This IoT Events accelerator demonstrates how to *remotely* monitor a device and notify using a SNS notification system if there are issues with the device.

-Common use cases for EAN include:
+Common use cases for Remote Monitoring include:

 - Receiving data from sensors.
 - Looking for data pattern.